Brunch & Batter

 Instructions

 • Preheat the oven to 425°F. While the oven preheats, place your empty skillet in the oven so that it gets very hot.
-Prepare the batter.
+While the oven is heating, prepare the batter.

 • Place the eggs, flour, milk, salt, sugar, vanilla, and cinnamon in a bowl and whisk until smooth.
 You can also toss the ingredients in a blender and pulse until smooth (scraping down the sides).
 Let the batter rest while the oven is preheating.

 • When the oven is finished preheating, add the butter to the skillet and let it melt completely.
 When it's melted and bubbling, add your batter directly over the butter-do not stir.
-Place the skillet back in the oven and bake for 18-20 minutes or until it is puffed around the edges and golden brown on top.
+Place the skillet back in the oven and bake for 18-20 minutes or until it is puffed around the edges and golden brown on top. **Do not open the oven while it is cooking.
 Remove from the oven and serve immediately.

 3 tablespoon unsalted butter